MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-helpandsupport.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether users can search and view content from Windows Online in Help and Support.
 Windows Online provides the most up-to-date Help content for Windows.

 If you enable this policy setting, users are prevented from accessing online assistance content from Windows Online.